Manhattan Office Space for Rent

 Manhattan Office Space | Lease Data & Trends

-Commercial tenants should expect to pay around $72 per square foot for office space in Manhattan, with a Class A office space average of $84.
+Commercial tenants should expect to pay around $75 per square foot for Manhattan office space, with space in Class A buildings costing closer to $84.
+Office space in Class B buildings is much more affordable, at an average of $58 per square foot.
 Class A properties are in high demand, primarily due to the appeal of new and renovated office buildings in the area.
-More than 10 million square feet of new and redeveloped product is expected to become available in 2018.
+More than 20 million square feet of new and redeveloped product is currently under construction.

 Manhattan Office Space for Rent | Popular Neighborhoods